Choose the intake path based on where the work currently lives: local files, the LMS, pasted text, camera capture, or a scanned paper stack.

 - Open Upload Submission Stack from the assessment.

-- Move to the review step so Classwise can group the scan into student-sized chunks.
+- If you switch to Assign Manually, set Pages per submission so Classwise can group the scan into equal student-sized chunks for review.

-- Review the page groupings, then assign each chunk to the correct student.
+- Review the page groupings, then assign each chunk to the correct student if you stayed on the manual path.

 - Add or remove placeholder pages only when you need to fix scan alignment.